 Another reason to use a VPN is to access content from around the world.
 Lots of streaming sites have regional restrictions, like how the BBC iPlayer is only available to watch within the UK, or the Hulu streaming service is only available within the US.
 But with a VPN you can easily access content from anywhere in the world.
 You just connect to a server in the country you want to appear to be browsing from (e.g. the UK to use iPlayer) then you’ll be able to watch the content there as if you were in the region of restriction.

 However, not all VPNs work on all sites.
-Some sites, like Netflix, have sophisticated software to detect VPNs and to block these connections.
+Some sites, like Netflix, have sophisticated software to detect and block VPN connections.
 The good news is that both NordVPN and ExpressVPN are two of the best services for use on restricted sites, and both work on Netflix, Hulu, iPlayer, and other sites with VPN detection.

 NordVPN just about wins this comparison though, thanks to its SmartPlay feature which combines some of the features of Smart DNS with a VPN service so it can be used on practically any streaming service you can think of.